tiramizoo/oxid-plugin/README.md

 # Checkout flow #

-*   User adds items to basket (All items added by user have to have tiramizoo service enabled, directly or by category)
+*   User adds items to basket (All items added by user have to have tiramizoo service enabled, directly or by parent category)

-*   User go to checkout (Step 1)
+*   User goes to checkout (Step 1)

-*   User specify delivery address (Step 2)
+*   User specifies delivery address (Step 2)

 *   Between Step 2 and Step 3 plugin sends request to tiramizoo with items dimentions and address data to verify if package can be delivered with Tiramizoo.
 In case package is too big, or delivery address is outside service area tiramizoo will not appear as delivery option